chillipeppersalt/presentations/PITCHME.md

 ---

-  - It is used to **build & test** Softwares projects hosted on Github
+  -  **build & test** Softwares projects

   - Projects are tested for free.
-But for private accounts  some amount has to be paid.

-  - Can be tested and deployed on many platforms like Github,Heroku etc.
+  - Can be tested  on many platforms like Github,Heroku etc.